-Pretty much the only uninspired approach to art and money a documentary could take would be an entire film pitting the justifications of market apologists on one side against the stale clichés of titular romantics on the other.
-Unfortunately, this is precisely the movie that Mr. Kahn has made… Read more
+Pretty much the only uninspired approach to a documentary about art and money would be to make an entire film pitting the justifications of market apologists on one side against the stale clichés of titular romantics on the other.
+Unfortunately, this is precisely the movie that Mr. Kahn has made.
+Read more

 In Bulgakov’s The Master and Margarita, there is a poignant exchange between the nameless master of the novel’s title, and the everyman-poet Ivan Bezdomny: